-Observe from the proof that \Greedy{} is close to optimal with respect to the Max/max Ratio, since the cost of \Greedy{} divided by the cost of \OPT{} tends toward one for large $d$.
+It follows from the proof of this theorem that \Greedy{} is close to optimal with respect to the Max/Max Ratio, since the cost of \Greedy{} divided by the cost of \OPT{} tends toward one for large $d$.

 Since \LDC{} and \DC{} perform identically on their worst sequences of any given length, they also have the same Max/Max Ratio.